Isaac-Ndirangu-Muturi-749/AirBnB_clone/README.md

 # AirBnB_clone
-The goal of this project is to deploy on myserver a simple copy of the AirBnB website.
+The goal of this project is to deploy on my server a simple copy of the AirBnB website.